 Glistening white specks glued to the hairs (egg cases)

-However, as the astute amongst you will have spotted, what we're describing here is a louse infection, rather than a head louse infection (which dogs don't get!)
+However, what we're describing here is a louse infection, rather than a head louse infection (which dogs don't get!).

-Your vet can easily diagnosis a louse infection by combining the dog's fur and placing a slide of the resulting dander under the microscope.
-There these ugly critters will be revealed in all their gory glory.
+Your vet can easily diagnosis a louse infection by combing your dog's fur and placing a slide of the resulting dander under the microscope.
+There, these ugly critters will be revealed.

 For more detailed information check out: Lice in Dogs.